antonDedyaev/comment-form/README.md

 This is an app for leaving comments and look through the list of all posted comments.
 You can add a comment, delete any of the listed comments or give any comment a 'like'.
+The comments are sorted by newest.
+The state is persistent, since the state data is stored in localStorage.

 ## Check the deployed app at: